sunilgareja/nodejs-express-webapp/README.md

 Finally to run the app redirect to the following directory:
 - src

-and in the terminal type the following:
+Once in the Src directory in the terminal type the following:
 - `node app.js`